An Optimal, Universal and Agnostic Decoding Method for Message Reconstruction, Bio and Technosignature Detection: On the information content of the Arecibo message

+The perturbations consist of rearranging the 1D stream as a 2D $m \times n$ array.
+Since the size of the original binary message $s=1679$ may not necessarily be reshaped as $m \times n$ (i.e., the original size is not the product of $m$ and $n$), it is important to set the maximum information loss allowed in this reshaping process.
+This can be set, for example as a 1 \% loss for our investigation purposes, which indicates that we are looking for $m$ and $n$ such that $mn \geq 0.99 s$, where $s$ is the length of the original encoded binary message.
+Also, there may be more than one pair of $m$ and $n$ values which satisfy such inequality, thus we set that $n$ is the maximum second dimension for a given $m$ value.
+So the dimensions actually searched are $(m,n)$, both natural numbers, such that $n=max(n_1,n_2,...n_j)$, where $m n_i \geq 0.99 s$, for $i=1,...,j$.

+The following changes are then considered for each of the metrics chosen to be evaluated:

+\begin{itemize} \item the BDM value is divided by the number of 4x4 grids used to make the partitioning of the original 2D array (i.e. $(m-3)(n-3)$); \item Entropy value is changed to Block Entropy, where the block size is equal to $n$; \item zlib b64encoding length is divided by the ratio of bits kept (i.e. $mn/s$). \end{itemize}

+To make the comparisons more clear, for every metric, a MinMaxScaler was applied, such that the results range from 0 to 1.
+Fig.~\ref{radArecibo} presents the (structural) perturbations~\cite{Zenil2024ETpaper2} on the original Arecibo message 1D stream of binary digits.

+In general, BDM is still showing a high sensitivity to the change in information content.
+Block Entropy also presented a peak around the ``correct'' dimension.
+For small strings, z-lib may not perform well due to the overhead needed to decompress the strings in a lossless manner.
+Therefore, it may be of interest to upscale small strings.
+This could be done, for example, by changing a single bit to a square array of bits of the same value.

-Fig.~\ref{arecibosequence} shows how the method provides a robust approach to identifying the best way to decode a signal back to its original multidimensional space.
-By sweeping over a large variety of possible dimensional configurations and measuring the resulting information content and algorithmic complexity of the candidate messages by taking the lowest algorithmic complexity configurations under the assumption that the original message is algorithmically not random (i.e., that the original message is logarithmically compressible).
-As shown in \cite{Zenil2019b} for graphs, this is because if the original message is random, then the likelihood that a rearrangement (i.e., a new partition) will lead to a low complexity configuration is very low.
-On the other hand, if the original message is logarithmically compressible, and therefore not random, most partitions will lead to configurations of greater algorithmic randomness.
+Fig.~\ref{arecibosequence} graphically shows how the method is robust when it comes to identifying the best way to decode a signal back to its original bidimensional space by sweeping over a large variety of possible dimensional configurations and measuring the resulting information content and algorithmic complexity of the candidate messages.
+After this process, the candidate dimension would be among the lowest algorithmic complexity configurations, under the assumption that the original message is not algorithmically random (i.e., that the original message is compressible).
+As shown in \cite{Zenil2019b} for graphs, this happens because if the original message is random, then the likelihood that a rearrangement (i.e., a new partition) will lead to a low complexity configuration is very small.
+On the other hand, if the original message is sufficiently compressible, and therefore not random, most partitions will lead to configurations of greater algorithmic randomness.
+See \cite{Zenil2024ETpaper2} for the formal proofs in the general case.